 Etiquette for Using Order Desk’s API

-In this guide, we’ll cover a few courtesies we would certainly appreciate you applying to allow us to continue the liberal use of our API.
+In this guide, we’ll cover a few courtesies we would certainly appreciate you applying to allow us to continue the use of our API.

 Adding a Date